qbcore-framework/qb-docs/guides/setting-permissions.md

 </details>

 {% hint style="success" %}
-txAdmin should automatically the server owner as the highest permission level
+txAdmin should automatically set the server owner as the highest permission level
 {% endhint %}

 ## Server Config